ondat/documentation/docs/prerequisites/_index.md

 ### Firewall Rules

 For Ondat components to be able to successfully communicate with each other in a cluster, ensure that you add the following firewall rules or web proxy exceptions between nodes.
+Ensure that these ports are only accessible inside of the scope of the cluster in your environment.

 > 💡 Ondat also uses [ephemeral ports](https://en.wikipedia.org/wiki/Ephemeral_port) to dial-out to the ports listed below to other Ondat nodes in the cluster.
 For this reason, egress/outgoing traffic flows to other nodes is allowed.